easy-tensorflow/easy-tensorflow/0_installation/Mac_CPU.md

 There are some useful packages that we highly suggest to install:

-`pip install matplotlib numpy jupyter`
+`pip install matplotlib jupyter pillow`